 Step 7.Use your tool to push the back of the spring loaded bearing into the slide and push the cover plate to its fully upward position.
 It should click in place and be retained. (see figure 17)

 Dry fire your pistol to check for proper function.
-We recommend, following any Glock slide work, at least 200 rounds at the range before deeming any pistol ready for defensive use.
+We recommend, following slide replacement, at least 200 rounds at the range before deeming any pistol ready for defensive use.

 We realize it’s easy to get stuck when doing this the first time.
 Give us a call!
 We’re happy to walk you through any issues!
 469.458.6808

-If you’re ready to replace your Glock slide, check out our custom pistol slides here!
+If you’re ready to replace your stock Glock slide, check out our custom pistol slides here!